Nexia23/PTH_model_chapter/PTH_notes/Thought notes.md

-- Should P birth and death be more dynamic? -> Hill function for regulation of J_P_death
+- Should P birth and death be more dynamic?
+	--> Hill function for regulation of J_P_death
+	- run delay model has nice graphs but unrealistically high fluxes, here either ignore and claim ignorance or unknown regulation
+	- or see if the difference is all that matters $\Delta_{birth-death}=$  500, estimation finds other values
 - Artemisinin drug administration correlates with is half life time in publication it was advised to use same time - N J White, Assessment of the Pharmacodynamic Properties of Antimalarial Drugs in Vivo., Antimicrobial Agents and Chemotherapy 41,  (July 1997).
 - Found a paper Plasmodium falciparum rhoptry protein RSP2 triggers destruction of the erythroid lineage, this instead of haptoglobin as trigger or together
 	- [Suppression of erythropoiesis in malarial anemia is associated with hemozoin in vitro and in vivo'](https://ashpublications.org/blood/article/108/8/2569/22589/Suppression-of-erythropoiesis-in-malarial-anemia)